Water Intake Calculator

 Water Intake Calculator: Beyond the "8 Glasses" Myth

-You’ve heard it a million times: "Drink 8 glasses of water a day."
+If you're asking yourself "how much water should I drink?", you’ve probably heard it a million times: "Drink 8 glasses of water a day."
 But this advice is outdated and scientifically flawed.
 It assumes a "one-size-fits-all" body type that simply doesn't exist.

 The Countimator Hydration Planner uses the Watson Formula to calculate your specific biological needs.
 It doesn't just look at your weight; it factors in your Physical Intensity (sweat loss rate) and Environmental Conditions (heat & humidity) to tell you exactly how many liters—and glasses—you need to stay at peak performance.